KIT-SZS/3dPrinting-TipsAndTricks/README.md

 - the object is brittle, fragile , seems to be missing mater:
    * slow the machine down (DURING PRINT at first, with the "TUNE" menu on the LCD screen) to see if it fixes the issue
    * increase flow
+   * increase temperature (should never be above 230 °c for the Ultimaker 2 for PLA)

 - if corners lift up :
    * put some "uhu" stick glue on the glass bed